-Waiver For Illegal Entry
+Waiver For Illegal Entry Explained

 I-601A, however, is an application for a provisional unlawful presence waiver (often simply referred to as a waiver for illegal entry).
 If you have questions about these waivers or the government’s grounds for inadmissibility, please schedule a free case evaluation with an attorney at our firm.

-At Georgalas & Juarez, L.P.A., our immigration lawyer has extensive experience guiding clients through all stages of the immigration process.
+At Bartell Georgalas & Juarez, our immigration lawyer has extensive experience guiding clients through all stages of the immigration process.
 We understand that the process can seem confusing and complex.
 Clients directly benefit from our experience, legal knowledge and thorough understanding of the immigration process.
 No matter the complexity of your issue, we encourage you to contact our firm as soon as possible.

-Experienced Immigration Attorney · Overstayed Visa Issues
+Our Experienced Immigration Attorneys Can Help With Overstayed Visa Issues

 The USCIS stipulates two important factors that determine whether an individual can file Form I-601A:

-- You must have already paid the Department of State immigrant visa processing fee for the case associated with the approved immigrant visa petition
+- You must have already paid the Department of State immigrant visa processing fee for the case associated with the approved immigrant visa petition.

 The essence of the 601A waiver is to preserve your family unit for as long as possible.
 Many individuals are concerned about how to keep the family together in the U.S. throughout the process.
-There are numerous eligibility requirements of the waiver, and you should contact an experienced attorney as soon as possible to ensure the proper handling of your case.
+There are numerous eligibility requirements for the waiver, and you should contact an experienced attorney as soon as possible to ensure the proper handling of your case.

 We are proud to service the residents of Ohio, including Cleveland, Columbus, Cincinnati and other areas, including North Carolina, Florida, Seattle, Houston, Scottsdale, Boston, Las Vegas and Los Angeles.